 Like Wyalusing, Pikes Peak has some outstanding scenic overlooks of the Mississippi River.
 It also has several decent hiking trails, one of which goes by a pretty little waterfall.
 Most of the sites are semi-wooded, paved and fairly level.
 About 50 sites have electric hookups.
 There is an RV dump station and fresh water hydrant.
 There’s a modern washroom with showers.
 Also a park picnic shelter and park store in the main picnic area.
 The camping rates are quite reasonable.
 Previously the park was 100% first-come-first served.
 But recently they’ve added reservations, but they still keep a few sites available only as drive up non-reservable sites.

-See our more extensive review of Pikes Peak Park and Campground with pictures and descriptions of things to see and do.
+See our more extensive review of and information on Pikes Peak Park and Campground with pictures and descriptions of things to see and do.